ambsenyestudi/netcore-docker-noob-to-pro/Docs/01-DockerFileAndIgnore.md

 ### Dockerfile: setup an entry point for our container

 To keep our images lean we need a smaller image than the sdk.
-They all can be found at (microsoft docker image)[ https://hub.docker.com/_/microsoft-dotnet].
+They all can be found at [microsoft docker image](https://hub.docker.com/_/microsoft-dotnet).
 > Usually for aspnet core we use aspnet image but since we are using a console app we will use runtime

 Therefore, we will execute the following actions: